 After the 1964 race, when a minimum number of pit stops was made mandatory, crews still attempted to keep pit stops to a minimum.
 In the late 1960s and into the very early 1970s, some cars (even winning cars), changed no tires during the entire race.
 Changing no tires naturally reduced the time spent in the pits, and also allowed the tire manufacturers the ability to boast of their product’s durability and reliability.
 Unless a driver suffered an unfortunate puncture, spun out and flat-spotted the tires, or otherwise wore the tires out too early, the plan was usually to go without changing them.

-When the bolt-on wings came into the scene starting in 1972 speeds quickly climbed.
+When the bolt-on wings came onto the scene starting in 1972 speeds quickly climbed.
 The days of going the distance without changing tires were over.
-Fuel tank capacity was reduced from 75 gallons to 40 gallons after the 1973 race, and naturally necessitated more stops for fuel.
+Fuel tank capacity was reduced from 75 gallons to 40 gallons in 1974, and naturally necessitated more stops for fuel.
 Tires had to be changed more often due to the increased speeds, however, through the 1970s and into the 1980s, tires (bias-plys) were still not changed every pit stop.
-It was not unusual for crews to inspect the tires before actually changing then, and at that, the right-side tires were the focus of most attention.
+It was not unusual for crews to inspect the tires before actually changing then, and at that, the right-side tires were the focus of the most attention.
 The left-front may be changed only once, or not at all during the race.
 All this contributed to a minor ‘slowing’ of the race due to more elapsed time in the pits.

 In 1987, radial tires arrived at Indy, and strategies began to evolve with respect to tire wear and tire changing.
 Teams began changing all four tires almost every stop, so much so that in 1988, a fourth tire changer was permitted over the wall (previously only three men were allowed over the wall to change tires).
 Eventually as teams became considerably more proficient in conducting pit stops, changing four tires started taking less time than the refueling process.
 In the present time, tires are generally engineered to last about as long as a fuel stint.